16 Mar - 20 MarSingapore

 - Know which IEEE standards define the Ethernet Frame format and VLAN tags and be able to Identify and understand the structure and fields of an Ethernet Frame (untagged, single tagged, and double tagged) and the types of Ethernet addresses (Broadcast, Multicast, and Unicast.)

 - Understand and apply the basic operation of an Ethernet Bridge including the functions of Learning, Flooding, Forwarding and Discarding.

-** This course leads to certification as an MEF Carrier Ethernet Certified Professional (MEF-CECP) and candidates are expected to sit for the MEF CECP Examination within a stipulated period after taking the course.
+** This course leads to certification as an MEF Carrier Ethernet Certified Professional (MEF-CECP) and candidates are expected to sit for the MEF CECP Examination at the end of the course.